bbauska/JS-beginners-JS/README.md

 </html>
 ```

-The HTML code above is just a standard template for a new HTML
+The HTML code above is just a standard template for a new HTML document, in which we set
-document, in which we set the document type with DOCTYPE and the
-language with lang.
+the document type with DOCTYPE and the language with lang.

-Inside the <head> tag, we defined basic information about this
-document, such as the character encoding with charset, the
+Inside the &lt;head&gt; tag, we defined basic information about this document, such as the
-viewport and default zoom level to 1.0, the title of the document,
+character encoding with charset, the viewport and default zoom level to 1.0, the title of
-and the <script> tag to load a JavaScript file.
+the document, and the &lt;script&gt; tag to load a JavaScript file.

-Notice that the <script> tag above contains the defer attribute.
-This
+Notice that the &lt;script&gt; tag above contains the defer attribute.
+This attribute is
-attribute is added to ensure that the script will be processed after
+added to ensure that the script will be processed after the HTML document has been loaded
-the HTML document has been loaded by the browser.
+by the browser.

-Inside the body tag, we just add a heading <h1> tag with the 'Hello
+Inside the body tag, we just add a heading &lt;h1&gt; tag with the 'Hello World!' text.
-World!' text.

-In your VSCode, you should see different parts of your code
+In your VSCode, you should see different parts of your code highlighted with different
-highlighted with different colors.
-This is a feature of the text editor
-called syntax highlighting, and it’s really useful to help you
+colors.
+This is a feature of the text editor called syntax highlighting, and it’s really
-distinguish different parts of the code.
+useful to help you distinguish different parts of the code.

-Save the changes to the file, and the next step is to run this file
-using a local server.
+Save the changes to the file, and the next step is to run this file using a local server.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Install Live Server Extension